VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/index.md

 # Overview
-The project "Experience API" it is primarily a intermediated layer between clients and enterprise  services powered by GraphQL protocol and is tightly coupled to a specific user/touchpoint  experience with fast and reliable access, it represents an implementation of Backend for Frontend design pattern (BFF).
+The Experience API (xAPI) project is primarily an intermediated layer between clients and enterprise  services powered by GraphQL protocol, and is tightly coupled to a specific user/touchpoint  experience with fast and reliable access.
+It represents an implementation of the *back end for front end* (BFF) design pattern.

 ## Context Chart
 Below, you can see the content chart for xAPI: